Place1/swagger-version-manager/README.md

     - `swagger-version-manager` required admin privileges on windows because it writes the `swagger-codegen` executable to `C:\Windows\System32\swagger-codegen`.
 I'm not familiar with windows but i'd love a PR that changes this behaviour so that admin privileges are not required.

+## OpenAPI
+If you found this tool useful, you may also be interested in the OpenAPI version: https://github.com/place1/openapi-version-manager